 There are several types of tiles used for residential and commercial applications.
-Tiles provide one of the most cost-effective and environmentally friendly flooring choices.
-Tiles are made from natural clay and often from other (recycled) materials.
-Tile manufacturing does not necessitate the use of heavy chemicals or other harmful substances used to make other flooring types.
+Tiling provides one of the most cost-effective and environmentally friendly flooring choices.
+Tiles are made from natural clay and often other (recycled) materials.
+Tile manufacture does not necessitate the use of heavy chemicals or other harmful substances, unlike other flooring types.
 There are no trees to be cut down as with hardwood floors, and the best part is that tiles are durable and have a long lifespan.

-Ceramic tile is the most common tile used in the US in offices, stores and homes.
+Ceramic tile is the most common tiling used in the US in offices, stores and homes.
 Ceramic tile comes in two forms: glazed and unglazed.
 Unglazed tile (see below) is referred to as quarry tile.
 Ceramic tiles are made from clay and then heated.
-The glaze is added after the firing of the clay tile, which creates the color of the tile.
+The glaze, which creates the color of the tile, is added after firing.
 The glazing process allows for the creation of infinite color combinations.
 Learn more about the benefits of ceramic tile.

 Quarry (Unglazed) Tile

-Porcelain tile is a type of ceramic tile.
-The difference between porcelain and ceramic is that porcelain is fired at a higher temperature, making it more dense and moisture-resistant.
-Porcelain tiles are also less porous, making them more stain-resistant.
-For these reasons, most porcelain tiles are suitable for both indoor and outdoor installations.
+These factors make porcelain tile denser, less porous, and more resistant to moisture and stains.
+As a result, most porcelain tiles are suitable for both indoor and outdoor installations.
 Porcelain tiles are hard to cut due to their density and hardness, so the cost and labor involved is often higher.
-Porcelain tiles are available in matte, unglazed or a high-polished finish.
-In recent years, the prices have become closer to those of ceramic tile.
+In recent years, though, prices have become closer to those of ceramic tile.
+Porcelain tiles are available in matte, unglazed or high-polished finishes.

 Tile mosaics allow you to be creative with your tile design.
 Mosaics are most commonly used for smaller areas, such as a bathroom or kitchen backsplash, or even small counter space areas.
-Mosaic tiles are usually less than six square inches and made of porcelain or clay composition.
+Mosaic tiles are usually less than six inches square and made of porcelain or clay composition.
 Many come in squares, octagons, hexagons or other unique shapes.
-The tiles are also available in pre-mounted paper or fabric mesh sheets.
-View additional mosaic tile design at The Mosaic Tile Company.
+The tiles are also available in premounted paper or fabric mesh sheets to simplify DIY tile installation.

 Natural Stone Tiles